tanupoo/lorawan-ssas/README.md

 The message parser supports the folowing devices.

-- HGA HGOK IoT SN13
+- Highgain Antenna HGOK IoT SN13
 - Globalsat LT-100

 Other similiar message could be parsed.